alani-adams/16F_SE_GradePrereqs_TeamPurple/TeamPurple_GradePrerequisites/GLOSSARY.md

 **abstract class**
-    A java class that cannot be instantiated; Instead, a class must inherit from it.
+    A java class that cannot be instantiated; Instead, its functionality must be inherited.

 **BannerID**
     A nine-digit string that is unique to each student.